SAP-samples/abap-platform-rap-workshops/rap4xx/rap400/exercises/ex1/README.md

 # Exercises 1 - Build Your transactional UI Service

 ## Introduction
-In the current exercise, you will quickly build a RAP service with the managed implementation type that you will use to create different types und ABAP unit Test.
+In the current exercise, you will quickly build a RAP service with the managed implementation type that you will use to create different types and ABAP unit Test.

 The data model underlying the RAP service consists of two transactional tables (**travel** and **booking**) as well as some master data that we will re-use from the already existing demo content (**Agency**, **Customer** and **Flight**), as well as a few more.